thm-projects/frag.jetzt/README.md

 ## Static Code Analysis

-To run a local code style check with sonarqube, follow these steps:
+To run a local statuc code check with [SonaQube](https://www.sonarsource.com/), follow these steps:

 1. switch into the analysis folder
    `cd analysis`